opendocsg/slw-judgments-backfill/2011_SGHC_60/report.md

 _Family law_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 62 of 2011 was allowed by the Court of Appeal on 18 October 2011.
-See [2012] SGCA 6.]
+See <span class="citation">[2012] SGCA 6</span>.]

 18 March 2011 Judgment reserved.